scubamuc/wiki-md/LXD-LXC.Docker_in_LXC.md

 + https://bugs.launchpad.net/apparmor/+bug/2067900
 + https://github.com/canonical/lxd/issues/13389

-due to some Apprmor issues in 24.04, Docker may not start inside LXC as a workaround start the LXC container and remove the file `/etc/apparmor.d/runc`
+due to some Apprmor issues in 24.04, Docker may not start inside LXC.
+As a workaround remove the file `/etc/apparmor.d/runc` in the container and in the host.

 ```
 sudo rm /etc/apparmor.d/runc